openmm/openmm/docs-source/usersguide/library/03_tutorials.rst

 and *j*\ .

 OpenMM only implements Lorentz-Berthelot directly, but others can be implemented using the CustomNonbondedForce class.
-(See Section :ref:`customnonbondedforce` for details.)
+(See Section :numref:`customnonbondedforce` for details.)

 Opaque handle MyOpenMMData
 --------------------------